Mixed-Integer Optimization with Constraint Learning: Embedding predictive models

 \subsection{Convex hull as trust region}

 As the optimal solutions of optimization problems are often at the extremes of the feasible region, this can be problematic for the validity of the trained ML model.
-Generally speaking the accuracy of a predictive model deteriorates for points that are farther away from the data points in $\mathcal{D}$ \citep{goodfellow2015}.
-To mitigate this problem, we use a so-called trust region that prevents the predictive model from extrapolating.
+Generally speaking the accuracy of a predictive model deteriorates for points that are further away from the data points in $\mathcal{D}$ \citep{goodfellow2015}.
+To mitigate this problem, we elaborate on the idea proposed by \cite{Biggs2017} to use the convex hull (CH) of the dataset as a trust region to prevent the predictive model from extrapolating.
 According to \cite{Ebert2014}, when data is enclosed by a boundary of convex shape, the region inside this boundary is known as an interpolation region.
-This interpolation region is also referred to as the convex hull, and by excluding solutions outside the convex hull, we prevent extrapolation.
-If $\mathcal{Z} = \{ \bm{\bar{z}}_i \}_{i=1}^N$ is the set of observed input data with $\bm{\bar{z}}_i = (\bm{\bar{x}}_i, \bm{\bar{w}}_i)$, we define the trust region as the convex hull of this set and denote it by CH($\mathcal{Z}$).
-Recall that CH($\mathcal{Z}$) is the smallest convex polytope that contains the set of points $\mathcal{Z}$.
-It is well-known that computing the convex hull is exponential in time and space with respect to the number of samples and their dimensionality~\citep{Skiena_2008}.
-However, since the convex hull is a polytope, explicit expressions for its facets are not necessary.
-More precisely, CH($\mathcal{Z}$) is represented as
+This interpolation region is also referred to as the CH, and by excluding solutions outside the CH, we prevent extrapolation.
+If $\bm{X} = \{ \bm{\hat{x}}_i \}_{i=1}^N$ is the set of observed input data with $\bm{\hat{x}}_i = (\bm{\bar{x}}_i, \bm{\bar{w}}_i)$, we define the trust region as the CH of this set and denote it by CH($\bm{X}$).
+Recall that CH($\bm{X}$) is the smallest convex polytope that contains the set of points $\bm{X}$.
+It is well-known that computing the CH is exponential in time and space with respect to the number of samples and their dimensionality~\cite{Skiena_2008}.
+However, since the CH is a polytope, explicit expressions for its facets are not necessary.
+More precisely, CH($\bm{X}$) is represented as

-where $\bm{\lambda} \in \mathbb{R}^N$, and $\mathcal{I} = \{1, \dots, N \}$ is the index set of samples in $\mathcal{Z}$.
+where $\bm{\lambda} \in \mathbb{R}^N$, and $\mathcal{I} = \{1, \dots, N \}$ is the index set of samples in $\bm{X}$.

-In situations such as the one shown in Figure \ref{fig:cluster1}, CH($\mathcal{Z}$) includes regions with few or no data points (low-density regions).
-Blindly using CH($\mathcal{Z}$) in this case can be problematic if the solutions are found in the low-density regions.
+In situations such as the one shown in Figure \ref{fig:cluster1}, CH($\bm{X}$) includes regions with few or no data points (low-density regions).
+Blindly using CH($\bm{X}$) in this case can be problematic if the solutions are found in the low-density regions.
 We therefore advocate the use of a two-step approach.
-First, clustering is used to identify distinct high-density regions, and then the trust region is represented as the union of the convex hulls of the individual clusters (Figure \ref{fig:cluster2}).
+First, clustering is used to identify distinct high-density regions, and then the trust region is represented as the union of the CHs of the individual clusters (Figure \ref{fig:cluster2}).